PortlandStatePowerLab/doe-egot-me/README.md

 provides identification and locational data, it can be directly introduced into the ME without further modification to the modeling system.

+For installation instructions, see the Implementation Profile, Appendix B (link below)

 ## Contents

 * **/Configuration/** Contains configuration files read in to the ME, such as the topology.